OwenPendrighElliott/OwenPendrighElliott/README.md

 ### Welcome!

 ### About me:
-+ I work as a Senior Consultant in Advanced Modelling and Machine Learning.
++ Solution Architect at Marqo!
-+ My main focuses are data science, machine learning and AI.
++ Passionate about Systems Architecting, Software Engineering and AI.
-+ I play classical guitar, electric guitar and theorbo.
 + I enjoy all things code and publish a selection of my projects here.